 - Connect an LED to an Arduino board with the help of jumper wires.

-- Connect the Bluetooth module (HC-05) to the Arduino with the help of jumper wires.
+- Connect the Bluetooth module to the Arduino with the help of jumper wires.
 Except for the first and the last pin, all other pins need to be connected to the Arduino.

-- Tx of HC-05 to Rx of Arduino.
+- Tx of module to RX of Arduino and vice versa.

 ** Full tutorial here: Arduino Remote controlled LED using HC-05